-VISITORS: All visitors must sign in at the Main Office and obtain a visitor pass.
-Please present photo ID when signing in.
+All visitors must have an appointment with the administration or a faculty member to enter any building on campus.
+All visitors must sign in at the Main Office and obtain a visitor pass.
+Please present a photo ID when signing in.

-HEALTH & EMERGENCY PROCEDURES: Families are required to file a Student Information in SchoolCues, giving telephone numbers where a parent can be reached and providing authorization for emergency medical treatment as well as the names of doctors and hospitals preferred and insurance carried.
-These forms need to be updated each year on school cues.
-If there are any changes throughout the school year to emergency phone numbers or contacts the parent must share this new information in writing to the school office.
+HEALTH & EMERGENCY PROCEDURES

+Families are required to file all Student Information in SchoolCues, giving telephone numbers where a parent can be reached and providing authorization for emergency medical treatment as well as the names of doctors and hospitals preferred and insurance carried.
+Yearly physicals and Immunization records must be uploaded into SchoolCues.
+These forms need to be updated each year.
+If there are any changes throughout the school year to emergency phone numbers or contacts, the parent must share this new information in writing to the school office.
+As of July 1st, The Virginia Department of Health issued changes made to School requirements for Immunizations.
+Please look over these requirements and confer with your physician, to make sure your child is up to date with all shots: